usdot-fhwa-stol/carma-config/ail_vru_uc1_scenario/README.md

 | SUMO      | 1.15       |

 ## Deployment Instructions
+### Deployment Steps
 Copy all files in the route_config directory to `/opt/carma/routes/`
 ### Locally Built Docker Images
 The Virtual Signal Controller is built locally and currently only available to licenced users.

+## Data Collection
+### Carla Recorder
+This **CARMA Config** includes volumes and images that will use **Carla's** [recorder](https://carla.readthedocs.io/en/0.9.10/adv_recorder/) functionality to record **CARLA** simulation data into a `carla-recorder/` directory.
+Included will be a `Trb2024_1.json` file and a `Trb2024_1.log` file.
+The name of the file comes from the scenario name defined in the **scenario-runner** image.
+The `.json` file is a criteria file created by the **scenario runner** image and the `.log` file the carla simulation recording created by the carla server running in the **CDASim** image(see https://carla-scenariorunner.readthedocs.io/en/latest/metrics_module/).
+Using the metrics module in carla-scenario-runner we can define metrics in carla and evaluate the metrics from the carla recordings.
+This works for collision monitoring and will be prototyped for a custom defined near miss metric.